This post may contain affiliate links. Please read my disclosure policy.

 - Sear in batches.
 If you crowd the pan, it will cool down quickly, making it harder to get the sear you are looking for.
 The beef will release its moisture, leaving you with a less-than-crispy, tough bite.

-Mongolian beef is often served over steamed white rice.
-This is a great place to start, but feel free to play around with some other side dishes as well.
+Mongolian beef is often served over steamed white rice, but feel free to try it with take-out-style fried rice, or more easy side dishes.
 Here are some of my favorites.

 Chinese (better than take-out) leftovers?
 Yes, please.
 Make a double batch of this Mongolian beef and enjoy it in the coming days.
 Here’s how to go about storing and reheating.